Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Charity & Public WorkParks & Recreational AreasSettlements & Settlers.
 A significant historical month for this entry is May 1902.

 Location.
 36° 43.752′ N, 108° 12.333′ W. Marker is in Farmington, New Mexico, in San Juan County.
-Marker is at the intersection of West Main Street and North Orchard Drive, on the left when traveling east on West Main Street.
+It is at the intersection of West Main Street and North Orchard Drive, on the left when traveling east on West Main Street.
 Touch for map.
 Marker is at or near this postal address: 106 W Main St, Farmington NM 87401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Footloose in Farmington: (here, next to this marker); Farmington, New Mexico (approx. 0.4 miles away); Harriet Belle Amsden Sammons (1876-1954) (approx. 2.1 miles away); a different marker also named Farmington (approx. 4.3 miles away); Settlement of Kirtland (approx. 8.4 miles away); Salmon Ruin (approx. 10 miles away); City of Bloomfield (approx. 10.9 miles away); Aztec Ruins National Monument (approx. 12.7 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies: Footloose in Farmington: (here, next to this marker); Farmington, New Mexico (approx. 0.4 miles away); Harriet Belle Amsden Sammons (1876-1954) (approx. 2.1 miles away); a different marker also named Farmington (approx. 4.3 miles away); Settlement of Kirtland (approx. 8.4 miles away); Salmon Ruin (approx. 10 miles away); City of Bloomfield (approx. 10.9 miles away); Aztec Ruins National Monument (approx. 12.7 miles away).
 Touch for a list and map of all markers in Farmington.

 Paid Advertisement